Twingate/terraform-provider-twingate/docs/guides/gke-helm-provider-deployment-guide.md

 }
 ```

+In general, we recommend that you use [environment variables](https://www.terraform.io/language/values/variables#environment-variables) to set sensitive variables such as the API key and mark such variables as [`sensitive`](https://www.terraform.io/language/values/variables#suppressing-values-in-cli-output).

-## Provider requirements
+## Provider Requirements

-provider versions are excluded from the example below
+Minimum provider versions are excluded for the purposes of the example below.

 ```terraform
 terraform {